Krnsand/pp3-hangman/README.md

   * I would like to add a possibility to choose a difficulty for the player.
 Where an easy setting would give an easier/more common or shorter word, and a more difficult setting would give a longer and less common word
   * I would like to add a leaderboard where players can see what other players have gotten and in that way play against each other in a way

+---

  ## **Testing**
   * I have tested the code using a Linter (PEP8?) that has shown errors and warnings in the code continuously, allowing me to fix them right away
   * I have tested the code troughout my progress in the Gitpod terminal to make sure that the code is doing what I want it to do
   * I have tested the code in my deployed version to make sure that it does the same thing as in the Gidpod termial
   * I have asked friends to try it to make sure the game layout makes sense and that it is intuitive, even for a non programmer.
   * I have exercised defensive programming in the way that I have tried to break my program by inputting wrong characters or inputting nothing, and printing an error message each time.
-See images in **Features**
+See images in [**Features**](#features)

+---

  ## **Technologies Used**
+ * Languages
+    * Python.

+ * Libraries
+    * random to select a random word
+    * gspread for my google sheet with the scores
+    * credentials

+ * Other
+    * The Code Institute's GitHub full template for Python to start the project
+    * A generator to create randomly generated words for my words.txt, taken from (https://www.randomlists.com/random-words)
+    * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+    * GitHub is used to store the projects code after being pushed from Git.
+    * Heroku is used to build, run and scale applications in a similar manner across most languages.

+---

  ## **Bugs**

  ### **Fixed Bugs**
-  * First I could not get get_random_word to work with random.choice, but after having tried a couple of different methods I finally fix that.
+  * First I could not get get_random_word to work with random.choice, but after having tried a couple of different methods I finally managed to fix that.
 See commit 87a3ca1 for final code on that
   * I struggled for a long time to get the scores calculated and exported to my google spreadsheet.
 My mentor helped me with debugging here and we managed to get that working.
 See commit a5c902f
   * It took me a while to get the lives to count down correctly, but after a discussion with my friend I got it to work.
 See commit ab4c053

  ### **Unfixed Bugs**
+ None that I have been able to find

+ ---

  ## **Validators**
+ I have validated my code throughout the progress of my project thanks to a pre-installed Linter in the python essentials template

+ ---

  ## **Deployment**
+ * To deploy this project I had to
+    * Create a new app in Heroku
+    * Add Config Var's for Creds and Port
+    * Add buildpacks for python and nodeJS
+    * Connect to Github
+    * Link the Heroku app to project repository
+    * Enable automatic deploys
+    * Deploy manually
+---

  ## **Credits**
+ *

  ### **Thanks**
   * André!!! scores
-  * Viktor?
+  * Viktor! calculate scores to google sheet

+---